vishesh9131/Swach/README.md

-# SWCH - Swachh Bharat Link
+#  SWACH - Swach Bharat Link

 Welcome to the official repository for **SWCH (Swachh Bharat Link)**, a civic-tech initiative aimed at empowering cleanliness, accountability, and public participation in urban and rural sanitation drives.